 When your favorite team loses, it’s hard to take.
 When someone gives a wild excuse for being late, there’s frustration.
 We call such instances hard to swallow.
 For people living with dysphagia, hard to swallow is more than just a figure of speech.
 Swallowing can be dangerous, especially when it comes to consuming foods and beverages most of us take for granted.

-When food and drink is difficult to swallow, it’s important for people to consume food that has the right texture.
-Until now, there’s never been a defined standard for modifying the texture of food and liquid.
-All that’s about to change, thanks to the introduction of the International Dysphagia Diet Standardization Initiative (IDDSI).
-It’s a global initiative to standardize diets for people with swallowing disorders.
+When food and drink are difficult to swallow, it’s important for people to consume food that has the right texture.
+The International Dysphagia Diet Standardization Initiative (IDDSI) is a set of guidelines to help ensure the safety of those who have dysphagia.
+IDDSI is a global initiative to standardize diets for people with swallowing disorders.
+IDDSI has the support of the Academy of Nutrition and Dietetics (AND) and the American Speech Language Hearing Association (ASHA).

-Why is the initiative important?
+Why is the Initiative Important?

 The consistent application the standard seeks to achieve is critical to care in the 21st century, Fillmore says.
 As people move from one care center to another more frequently, it’s vital that people with dysphagia are provided the consistency of food and beverage that’s best for them.